 - You can have the full range of building finishes such as stucco or wood, which typically are not available with a bolt-on canopy.

-I hope you found this informative and enlightening.
+I hope you found this design guide for awnings and canopies informative and enlightening.
 I tried to be as objective as I could and not put a biased bend to it.
 I’m quite sure I missed some things that would have improved this article and would appreciate any comments, or criticisms you may have.

 CEO Awnex, Inc.